 Timers represent a time as a floating point number of seconds.
 KHE\NO\TIME, a synonym for -1.0, means 'no time'.
 Function converts a string into a floating point time.
 If str is "-", it returns KHE\NO\TIME, otherwise it returns the number of seconds represented by str, in the format secs, or mins:secs, or hrs:mins:secs.
 For example, 0.5 is 0.5 seconds, and 5:0 is 5 minutes.
-Conversely, returns secs in string form, using buff for scratch memory.
-It writes in a more readable format than the input format, for example "2.5 secs" or "5.0 mins".
+Conversely, char \KheTimeShow(float secs, char buff[20]);